Negar-Mahmoudy/STM32_PWM_LED_Fade/README.md

-# STM32 PWM LED Fading Example
+# STM32 PWM LED Fading

 ## Description
 This project demonstrates how to gradually turn an LED on and off using **PWM (Pulse Width Modulation)** on an STM32 microcontroller.
 The LED brightness is smoothly increased and decreased by modifying the **Compare Register (CCR)** value in a timer interrupt callback.